OpenSourceBrain/262670/NEURON/README.md

-This directory contains scripts for simulating the GGN model and the mushroom body olfactory circuit around it in NEURON 7.4 with Python 2.7 related to the article:
+This directory contains scripts for simulating the GGN model and the mushroom body olfactory circuit around it (originally in NEURON 7.4 with Python 2.7) related to the article:

 "Feedback inhibition and its control in an insect olfactory circuit".
 Subhasis Ray, Zane Aldworth, and Mark Stopfer; 2020. eLife.

+- April 2024: Updated to run with NEURON 8.2.4 on Python 3.12 during COMBINE/Harmony-2024 Hackathon.

 # Running the simulations
+  Required packages:

+  * networkx (graph data structures)
+  * neuron (simulation)
+  * sklearn (spatial clustering based connections)
+  * pint (units)
+  * pyyaml (configuration)
+  * nsdf (saving data): `pip install git+https://github.com/nsdf/nsdf.git`
+  * vtk (for 3D visualization)
+  * numpy (numerics)
+  * matplotlib (visualization)

-  For testing, run simulation scripts from the current directory.
-Edit the nrn/nrninit.sh (or nrninit.bat on Windows) with the path for this directory.
+  For testing, run simulation scripts from the current directory (where this `README.md` file resides).
+Edit the `nrn/nrninit.sh` (or `nrninit.bat` on Windows) with the path for this directory.

+  If you are running from another directory, edit `nrn/nrninit.sh` and set `MODEL_DIR` to the path of that directory.
+  * To initialize the environment variables run the `nrn/nrninit.sh` file.
+For Linux/OSX with bash shell: `source nrn/nrninit.sh`
   * You also have to build the NEURON mechanisms (.mod) files:

     `nrnivmodl mb/mod`

   * To simulate GGN in isolation to study signal attenuation with distance, run:

-    `mb/test_cell/ggn_voltage_attenuation_vclamp.py`
+      `python mb/test_cell/ggn_voltage_attenuation_vclamp.py`

+  * To simulate the PN->KC<->GGN network model, create a directory called `data` for dumping simulated data and run:

+    `python mb/network/pn_kc_ggn_network.py`

+    You may want to edit the configuration file `mb/network/config.yaml` to reduce the number of cells in the network and the duration of the simulation.

 # analysis